 mail organizer tutorial

 To kick off Spice up your Kitchen, I figured I should start things off with a tutorial to help you get organized.
+You know all that mail that piles up on your kitchen counters?
+Come on, fess up.

 Well mine was finally driving me crazy enough to do something about it.
 Inspired by this letter bin, I came up with a fun fabric version.
 Now you can coordinate it with your kitchen.